htm-community/nupic.studio/README.md

  * PyQt4
  * PyQtGraph

-_Note_: Except Python, PIP and NuPIC, all dependencies above already are automatically installed by PIP package.
-However some errors might happen due to package conflicts specific of each system environment.
-In this case, you will have install manually these packages using a package manager like `apt`, `yum`, `brew`, etc.
+_Note_: Except Python, PIP and NuPIC, all dependencies above are already automatically installed by PIP package.
+However some packages like SciPy and PyQt4 might present errors due to conflicts specific to each system environment.
+In this case, you will have to install these packages manually using a package manager like apt, yum, or brew:

+    apt-get install python-scipy
+    yum install scipy
+    brew install scipy

+    apt-get install python-qt4
+    yum install PyQt4
+    brew install pyqt

 ## User instructions